 Chatnels – 2020

 Telecommunication has come a long way over the last few hundred years.
-First, there was telegraph and fax.
-Then came radio, tv and mobile phones.
-Industry 4.0 brought about internet, which led to the creation of various online chat and video platforms.
+First, there was telegraph and fax, then came radio, tv and mobile phones.
+Next, Industry 4.0 brought about internet, which led to the creation of various online chat and video platforms.

 With new innovations in telecommunication products and services, our technology exponentially advances.
 There’s no shortage of communication channels at our fingertips.